quackexclamationmark/Archipelago-Setup-Tool/README.md

 * Peaks Of Yore
 * Voices Of The Void

-Next on the list:
-* The Witness
-* Dark Souls 3
-* Dark Souls Remastered
-* Slime Rancher

 Features to add in the future:

 * Adding support for games available across multiple platforms.